auth0/auth0-java-mvc-common/README.md

 ### Builder options

-By default, this library will execute the [Open ID Connect](https://openid.net/specs/openid-connect-core-1_0-final.html) **Code Grant** flow and verify the ID token if received.
-The library expects to interact with an Application that is signing the tokens using the **HS256 symmetric algorithm** with the client secret being the shared secret.
-You can customize this behavior with the builder methods below.
+By default, this library will execute the [Open ID Connect](https://openid.net/specs/openid-connect-core-1_0-final.html) **Authorization Code Flow** and verify the ID token (if received) using the **HS256 symmetric algorithm**.

-#### Expected Signing Algorithm
+#### Signing Algorithms

-You must ensure the right expected algorithm is set in order to resolve correctly the verification of ID tokens.
-The default expected algorithm is HS256.
+The **HS256 symmetric algorithm** is the default expected signing algorithm.
+Tokens are verified using the client secret found in your Auth0 Application's settings.

-If your application is using the **RS256 asymmetric algorithm**, the tokens are signed using the Private Key instead.
-You must update your setup passing a `JwkProvider` instance to the builder in order to change the expected algorithm to RS256.
-This `JwkProvider` is in charge of fetching the Public Key associated to your Auth0 Domain, required for the verification phase.
+If your application is using the **RS256 asymmetric algorithm**, tokens are signed using a private key and verified using the public key associated with your Auth0 domain.
+For RS256, configure a `JwkProvider` for your Auth0 domain to enable retrieving the public key needed during the verification phase:

 ```java